 Environment and Business Interruption Risk

-Disaster and Business Interruption Risk The Manager is cognizant that unforeseen circumstances may interrupt the business of each portfolio property.
+The Manager is cognisant that unforeseen circumstances may interrupt the business of each portfolio property.
 These circumstances may include natural disasters due to climate change and global warming, as well as global pandemics.

 Further, the Manager has put in place proactive initiatives to ensure the upkeep and maintenance of the premises and equipment contained within each portfolio property.
 In relation to the COVID-19 outbreak, our portfolio properties (i) provided face masks to employees; (ii) set up temperature screening at all entrances; (iii) increased frequency on the cleaning and disinfecting of facilities and public areas; (iv) limited activities with mass gatherings; and (v) implemented contact tracing procedures to monitor the well-being of employees, tenants and visitors.

 Financial and Interest Rate Risk

 The Manager closely monitors its debt profile to ensure it maintains compliance with the gearing limit established by the Monetary Authority of Singapore ("MAS") in the Code of Collective Investment Schemes.
-The Manager also actively monitors the portfolios to ensure sufficient liquid reserves to fund operations and meet short-term obligations.
+The Manager also actively monitors the portfolio to ensure sufficient liquid reserves to fund operations and meet short-term obligations.

 BHG Retail REIT is exposed to fluctuations of the Chinese Renminbi ("RMB") against the Singapore Dollar.
-Our aim is to maximize returns to our Unitholders, and accordingly the Manager monitors currency exchange trends closely and explores methods to mitigate foreign exchange risk.
+Our aim is to maximise returns to our Unitholders, and accordingly the Manager monitors currency exchange trends closely and explores methods to mitigate foreign exchange risk.
 These methods may include foreign exchange hedging on the expected dividends from our Chinese subsidiaries as well as other measures.

 Where feasible, BHG Retail REIT also adopts a natural hedging by borrowing in RMB.
 This matches the revenue stream generated from its investment, balancing the interest rate and foreign exchange risk.
 As at 31 December 2020, about 20% of the Group's borrowings is RMB-denominated.

 applicable to the Manager as a Capital Markets Services Licence holder.
 Additionally, the Manager complies with the requirements found in the Listing Manual of SGXST, the Property Funds Appendix, and the provisions of the REIT's deed of trust dated 18 November 2015 (as amended and supplemented from time to time).
 The